oberlin-csmc/Internship-Guide/README.md

 | Enjoyed Most				|     	|  		|      |      |
 | Conflicts with Teammates	|     	|  		|      |      |

-Also, if you're like me and want to prepare for everything, here's a list of behavioral questions that have actually been asked in interviews
+Also, if you're like Isabel and want to prepare for everything, here's a list of behavioral questions that have actually been asked in interviews

 	Tell me about someone you admire?
 	Tell me about yourself?